magdolana/PlateDesign/README.md

 0) In the command line, please make sure you are in the root folder.
 All the source file for mobile version have been stored in mobile

 #### Create the APP
-1) cd mobile

-//Target the android folder as our cordova folder

 2) mkdir cordova

 Create cordova folder inside the mobile